-At the conclusion of this presentation, participants will be able to:
+After completing this program, participants will be able to:

-Sign-up now for updates, news and exclusive offers!
 Let’s redefine mental wellness together.

 By submitting your information, you agree to receive future email communications from us.
 We promise to keep your information private, and you can easily unsubscribe at any time.